AerialMantis/staging.aerialmantis.github.io/_posts/2017-05-01-introduction-to-template-meta-programming.md

 One of the most powerful techniques that C\+\+ templates provide is the ability to perform compile-time computations in order to create more generic and optimised code; this is known as template meta programming (TMP).

-????
-I decided to write this post because as I looked around for blogs or tutorial on TMP in C\+\+ I found very few which didn't rapidly decent into a rabit hole of ankle braces and colons that would scare even the most proficient C\+\+ developer.

 In this post I try to describe the basic principles behind TMP to provide a foundation for understanding their strange and sometimes cryptic sytax.

 ## What is Template Meta Programming?